 We are an inclusive school and all students are stretched and challenged to exceed their personal best.
 To secure every child’s academic success and independence, they experience demanding teaching.

 Our approaches ensure that all teaching fosters students’ critical thinking and engagement in sophisticated concepts.
-While our curriculum is in many ways very traditional, we aim to take an enterprising approach to its design, capitalising on innovative applications of digital technologies and Partnership agreements.
-Our extended day allows us to ensure your child benefits from rich and varied learning experiences.
-All students study a broad range of subjects including English Literature, English Language, Maths, a Language, PE, PSHCEE and Science.
-In Years 7, 8 and 9, students elect their enrichment classes, which they change termly.
+While our curriculum is in many ways very traditional, we aim to take an enterprising approach to its design, capitalising on innovative applications of digital technologies and partnership agreements.
+Our extended day allows us to ensure students benefit from rich and varied learning experiences.
+All students study a broad range of subjects including Art, Computer Science, Design and Technology, Drama, English, Geography, History, Mathematics, a Modern Foreign Language, Music, PE, Prep, PSHCEE, RE and Science.
+In Years 7, 8 and 9, students elect two enrichment options, which they change termly.

-Our enrichment offer currently includes cookery, dissection, choir, Karate, 3-D model making, a range of sports clubs and more.
-Peripatetic teachers offer paid 1:1 and small group music tuition through the Richmond Music Trust.
+Our enrichment options include catering, dissection, choir, Karate, 3-D model making, gardening, a range of sports clubs and more.
+Peripatetic teachers offer optional paid 1:1 and small group music tuition through the Richmond Music Trust.
 We also compete in sporting tournaments against other schools and hold an annual sports day which links to our house system.

-At RTS learning extends far beyond the walls of the classroom, from explorations of Kew Gardens for Science Week to trips to theatres, galleries, masterclasses with commercial industry leaders, projects with universities and weekend camping trips.
-As a technologically aware school, all of our students use their school iPads to access ‘Cloudbased’ Classrooms for each of their subjects where they make use of resources from lessons and work through independent extension activities.
+At RTS, learning extends far beyond the walls of the classroom, from explorations of Kew Gardens for Science Week to trips to theatres, galleries, masterclasses with commercial industry leaders, projects with universities and weekend camping trips.
+As a technologically aware school, all of our students use their school iPads to access cloud-based classrooms for each of their subjects where they make use of resources from lessons and work through independent extension activities.

 Pre-learning activities (homework), which are mostly completed on site during Prep time, provides support for students who require it, and a calm, well-resourced study space for more independent learners.